What is MythX?

 What is the advantage of using a SaaS platform such as MythX?

-By providing our service in a Software-as-a-Service (SaaS) platform, you can expect a much higher performance compared to running security tools locally, plus higher vulnerability coverage than any standalone tool.
+By using our Software-as-a-Service (SaaS) platform, you will get much higher performance compared to running security tools locally, plus higher vulnerability coverage than any standalone tool.

 You also benefit from continuous improvements to our security analysis technology.
 We continuously add new and improved security tests to our stack to keep you protected as the smart contract security landscape evolves.

 Is it safe to submit my smart contract source code to MythX?

 Your analysis requests are encrypted with TLS.
 To provide comprehensive reports and improve performance, we store some of the contract data in our database, including parts of the source code and bytecode.
 The data never leaves our secure server and is not shared with any outside parties.
 We keep the results of your analysis so you can retrieve them later, but the report can be accessed by you only.

 To ensure the security of your data, all smart contacts associated with MythX have undergone a thorough manual security audit through ConsenSys Diligence.

 Why should I use MythX instead of Mythril or other open source tools?